Description

 Other Scriptural Evidence

-Whenever God directly gives a name to a Biblical character, it is because they are becoming head of a family.
-The list includes Adam, Abraham and Sarah, and Israel.
+Whenever God directly gives a name to a Biblical character, it is because they are receiving a special commission.
+In the Old Testament, this list includes Adam, Abraham and Sarah, and Israel.
+All the names God gives pertain to the mission He is giving.
+Adam’s name means “man.”
+“Abraham,” means “father of a multitude” and “Sarah” means “mother of nations.”
+“Israel” means “having power with God.”
 Peter is the only New Testament character whom God directly names.
 And what are the circumstances?
 Jesus says that a wise man builds his house on rock (Matt 7:24-27), then takes the Apostles to Caesarea Philippi – a giant rock on which a city was built – renames Simon “Peter,” which means “Rock,” and says He will build the Church on him.
-Peter is the earthly head of the Christian family.
+God clearly establishes Peter as the rock of the earthly Church.

 When Moses was about to climb the mountain to die (Deut.
 34:1-8), God bade him to give Joshua his authority, so the people would not be “like sheep without a shepherd” (Numbers 27:20-21).
 God said to Joshua, “No man will be able to stand against you… As I was with Moses, so I will be with thee: I will not fail nor forsake thee” (Josh 1:5).
 When Jesus was about to climb the mountain and ascend (Matt 28:16-20), He first gave His authority to Peter, saying “tend my sheep” (John 21:15-19).
 Jesus assured Peter his faith would not fail (Luke 22:31-32) and that hell would not prevail (Matt.
 16:18-19).
 The Pentateuch mirrors the Gospels (giving the law), and Joshua mirrors Acts (establishing the law).
 As Moses is to Joshua, Christ is to Peter.